pjongy/dll_memory_scanner/REAMD.md

-# Windows DLL with Go
+# Windows DLL Memory Scanner

-This project demonstrates how to create a Windows DLL in Go that opens a console with an interactive command shell when loaded.
+This project implements a Windows DLL that provides memory scanning functionality similar to Cheat Engine.
+When loaded into another application, it opens a console window with an interactive command shell that allows you to scan, read, and modify memory.

 ## Building on Windows